Bob’s been in touch with his small N scale layout:

 Bob with Arizona and Michigan N scales”

-A huge thanks to Bob.
-What a layout!
+A huge thanks to Bob for sharing his small N scale layout.
 Sometimes I get sent a layout and I can’t help but think they had a lot of fun creating it – and this is certainly one of those.

 Now on to something called ‘the golden key’.
 If you fancy ferreting through years and years of posts, here’s how to do it.